 Clean Hard Fill

-Clean hard fill consists only of reinforced or non-reinforced concrete, asphalt concrete, brick, block, tile, and /or stone.
-This material can be used for various purposes, such as changing grade or being recycled to be used for new construction material.
-All persons engaging in filling or storing clean hard fill are required to submit a Notice of Intent to Fill to the TCHD Solid Waste Division prior to placement of the material.
-Please see the attached guidance document from the Ohio Environmental Protection Agency and the TCHD Solid Waste Code for more information.
+Clean hard fill is made up solely of reinforced or non-reinforced concrete, asphalt concrete, brick, block, tile, and/or stone.
+This type of material can serve multiple functions, including altering grades or being recycled for new construction projects.
+Anyone involved in filling or storing clean hard fill must submit a Notice of Intent to Fill to the TCHD Solid Waste Division before placing the material.
+For further details, please refer to the attached guidance document from the Ohio Environmental Protection Agency and the TCHD Solid Waste Code.

 |